chenyangh/SemEval2019Task3/README.md

 HRLCE it self was able to get into the top 10 while only using the *train* set.

 **Last but not least:** The *importance weight of samples* is VERY important.
-We did not emphasis on our paper but you can try the -w=8 option (no reweight) in our code.
+We did not emphasis it on our paper (we did not have space left).
 Please refer to our paper to see how we reweight the trianing samples.
 The following table is a comparison of using and without using the *importance weight*.

 ![compare](img/compare.jpg)